chrisdewa/unbelipy/README.md

 Asynchronous wrapper for UnbelievaBoat's API written in python

-# Characteristics
+## Characteristics
 - Easy to use
 - Full error handling
-- Type hinted and readable code
+- Type hinted readable code

-# Project status
+## Project status
-Early alpha and as such unsuitable for production.
+Early beta may be used in production after extensive testing

-# Installation
+## Installation

 `pip install unbelipy`

-# Use:
+## Use:

 ```python
 from unbelipy import UnbeliClient